Amazonia

 Highest riding peak: 4.650m.

 Day 6.
 To Caranavi (alt.
 980 m) via the Death Road (alt.
-4.650 to 1.750 m) 165 km, 40% dirt-road
+4.650 to 1.450 m), 165 km, 30% dirt-road

 Day 7.
 To Rurrenabaque (alt.
-200m) 250 km, 40% dirt-road
+200m), 250 km, 30% dirt-road

-The narrow mountain road slowly levels out as we reach the edge of the Amazon basin.
+The narrow damaged mountain road slowly levels out as we reach the edge of the Amazon basin.
 We continue to our destination, Rurrenabaque the jungle/ pampa trekking capital of Bolivia on the shore of Rio Beni.
 Although it is a native Amazonian town, there seem to be more gringos tourists then Indians on its dusty streets.

 Day 9.
 Amazonia (by local tour operator) and return to Rurrenabaque

-In the morning a sunrise walk to capture one of the (in)famous 12 m Killer-Anacondas, with 2 heads (Yeah!), followed by for many people, the highlight: Swimming together with the amazing pink, sweet water dolphins.
+In the morning a sunrise walk to capture one of the (in-) famous 12 m Killer-Anacondas, with 2 heads (Yeah!), followed by for many people, the highlight: Swimming together with the amazing pink, sweet water dolphins.

 After lunch we leave this little paradise, returning by the same ways to Rurrenabaque.

-Day 12.
+Day 10.
 To Trinidad (alt.
-130 m) 95 km, 40% dirt-road
+130 m), 330 km, 5% dirt-road

 Special attraction is a Boeing 727, which crashed in the jungle close to town.

-Day 13.
-To San Javier (alt.
-540 m) 415 km, 0% dirt-road
+Day 11.
+To San Ramon (alt.
+500 m), 370 km, 0% dirt-road

 Today we enjoy asphalt again and… though less potholes…

-Day 20.
+Day 14.
 To Santa Cruz

 Late in the morning, we set off for Santa Cruz where we can relax, hanging around the plaza and do some souvenir shopping.
 In the evening, we have a farewell dinner.

-Day 21.
+Day 15.
 To the airport

 Always a sad moment when we say goodbye.
 But who knows?
 You won´t be the first to come back for more…

-We pick you up at the airport of Santa Cruz/ Bolivia from where we drive to the small town of Samaipata (120 km, 3 hours).
-There we check into a comfortable hotel and spend the rest of the day to relax and discover
+Day 1.
+Airport pickup at Viru-Viru, Santa Cruz (alt.
+400 m) We pick you up at the airport of Santa Cruz/ Bolivia from where we drive to the small town of Samaipata (120 km, 2,5 hours).
+There we check into a comfortable hotel and spend the rest of the day to relax and discover.

 If your flight arrives late, you need to spend the night in Santa Cruz.
 In that case the following day is considered as Day 1.